A Letter From WFAE CEO Joe O'Connor About Our DEI Initiatives

 - WFAE has joined the NC Media Equity Project with six other media organizations to advance diversity, equity and inclusion for the state’s residents.
 Participants gather quarterly to learn best practices from leading experts, hold each other accountable and share lessons learned.

 - WFAE is developing a new platform called Story Mosaic with the Reese Innovation Lab at UNC Chapel Hill for anyone in the Charlotte area to suggest stories to any participating local newsroom.
 Story Mosaic provides metrics to hold us and other newsrooms accountable if there is a failure to respond.
 In essence, this will be a cutting edge, digital and easy to use check on the countless stories in diverse communities that newsrooms everywhere have left uncovered.

-- In May 2021, staff volunteers will launch an internal diversity committee guided by additional training to address individual employee concerns, develop metrics for inclusion, and encourage concrete steps for the foundation of a remarkable company culture that welcomes and celebrates diversity.
+- In May 2021, staff volunteers launched an internal diversity committee guided by additional training to address individual employee concerns, develop metrics for inclusion, and encourage concrete steps for the foundation of a remarkable company culture that welcomes and celebrates diversity.

 - WFAE will continue to participate in job fairs with the Online News Association, Public Media Village and the Charlotte Area Association of Black Journalists as well as other area job fairs based on WFAE’s recruiting needs.

 Some of WFAE’s diversity goals for the coming year include:

 - Strategic employee recruitment from not just professional and civic organizations with a diverse membership base but with constant executive outreach to build a pipeline of diverse talent.

 - Implementing strategies and tactics to help reporters expand the diversity of their sources and topics.

 - Tracking the diversity of our audience, staff and on-air hosts/voices.

 - Expanding existing partnerships with media of color.

 - Expanding current fellowship programs to hire additional diverse news staff.